BrowserStackCE/browserstack-examples-aa-cucumber-testng/README.md

   app:
     android_custom_id: <your_android_custom_id>
 ```
 The above is just an example.
-You can use any of hash/custom/shareable ID for your Android/iOS apps.
+You can use any of hash ID or custom ID or shareable ID for your Android/iOS app.
+If you were to use all three (for the same app), then hash ID will be given precedence.

 Maven: